denismatveev/zabbix_templates/README.md

 0 ⇒ No
 1 ⇒ Yes
 </pre></br>
-It is possible in zabbix GUI `Administrtion -> General -> Value mappings -> create Value Map`
+It is possible in zabbix GUI `Administration -> General -> Value mappings -> create Value Map`

 On a server that is monitored